yangymargaret/REUNION/README.md

 ## Usage
 ### Unify

-The command to use Unify to infer peak-TF-gene associations is as follows (please find test_reunion_unify_1.py in the folder scripts):
+The command to use Unify to infer peak-TF-gene associations is as follows (please find test_reunion_unify_1.py in the folder scripts).
+We provide a script named test_reunion_unify.bash in the folder scripts, which shows an example to run the following command to use Unify for regulatory association inference.

 python test_reunion_unify_1.py [Options]